-20.1 Each Party shall be liable to the other Party/ies for any damages it causes the other Party/ies by any breach of these Clauses.
+- 20.1 Each Party shall be liable to the other Party/ies for any damages it causes to the other Party/ies by any breach of these Clauses. - 20.2 The Data importer shall be liable to the Data subject, and the Data subject shall be entitled to receive compensation, for any material or non-material damages that it causes the Data subject by breaching these Clauses.

-20.2 Each Party shall be liable to the Data subject, and the Data subject shall be entitled to receive compensation, for any material or non-material damages that the Party causes the Data subject by breaching these Clauses.
-This is without prejudice to the liability of the Data exporter or the Data importer under the Applicable law or the law applicable to the Data importer.
+The Data exporter shall be liable to the Data subject, and the Data subject shall be entitled to receive compensation, for any material or non-material damages the Data exporter or the Data importer (or its Sub-processor) causes the Data subject by breaching these Clauses.
+This is without prejudice to the liability of the Data exporter under the Applicable law.